Tendrl/tendrl-ansible/README.md

     on [TEN-257](https://tendrl.atlassian.net/browse/TEN-257)).

-## How do I expand cluster with tendrl-ansbile?
+## How do I expand cluster with tendrl-ansible?

 See [Tendrl wiki](https://github.com/Tendrl/documentation/wiki) for full details of cluster expansion procedure.
 This section contains only brief